csr88/Java_Codes/README.md

-# Java_Codes
+# Java_Lab

-This repository contains all the codes I wrote during the Programming Fundamentals Course.
+This Repository contains all the codes of the Java Lab.